vedprakash226/Cryptographic-Security/DPF_Generation/Readme.md

 Implementation of **Distributed Point Function (DPF)** in **C++**, which allows two parties to share keys that encode a *point function* — i.e., a function that outputs a non-zero value at a single location and zero elsewhere — without revealing the location or value to either party individually.

 ## Implementations
 - Implements **DPF key generation** for a given index and value.
 - Verifies correctness by ensuring the XOR of both evaluations reconstructs the desired point function.
 - Uses **pseudo-random number generators (PRNG)** for deterministic expansion.
+- If the advice bit of the current node is 1 I will do xor of its child seed values with the correction word.

 ## Summary